slawekradzyminski/awesome-testing.com/_posts/2018-12-15-continuous-security-with-owasp-zap.md

 another tool which can help ensure security during Continuous Integration (CI) pipeline run - OWASP Zedd Proxy Attack ( more popular with OWASP ZAP name).

-OWASP ZAP is one of the world’s most popular free security tools which can help you find security vulnerabilities in your web application.
+OWASP ZAP is one of the world's most popular free security tools which can help you find security vulnerabilities in your web application.
 It allows you to catch HTTP traffic via locally configured proxy.
 Such traffic can then be used to modify requests in order to exploit an app.
 Tweaks don't have to be done by a human.
 There is a possibility to actively scan an app using built-in logic.
 In this article, I'll show you how to trigger such actions using Java.